Why is this medication prescribed?

 - tell your doctor if you use tobacco products.
 Call your doctor if you start or stop smoking during your treatment with ropinirole.
 Smoking may decrease the effectiveness of this medication.

-- you should know that some people who took medications such as ropinirole developed gambling problems or other intense urges or behaviors that were compulsive or unusual for them, such as increased sexual urges or behaviors.
-There is not enough information to tell whether the people developed these problems because they took the medication or for other reasons.
-Call your doctor if you have an urge to gamble that is difficult to control, you have intense urges, or you are unable to control your behavior.
+- you should know that some people who took or used medications such as ropinirole developed intense urges or behaviors that were compulsive or unusual for them, such as gambling, increased sexual urges or behaviors, excessive shopping, and binge eating.
+Call your doctor if you have an urge to gamble that is difficult to control, you have intense urges to shop, eat, have sex, or gamble, or you are unable to control your behavior.
 Tell your family members about this risk so that they can call the doctor even if you do not realize that your gambling or any other intense urges or unusual behaviors have become a problem.

 - you should know that ropinirole may cause dizziness, lightheadedness, nausea, or sweating when you get up too quickly from a sitting or lying position.
 This is more common when you first start taking ropinirole or with an increase in the dose of ropinirole.
 To avoid this problem, get out of the chair or bed slowly, resting your feet on the floor for a few minutes before standing up.